handikatriarlan/do-you-need-a-small-reminder/README.md

 Type what weighs you down and watch the words float away, symbolizing emotional release.

-### 🔊 Sound Effects

-Optional soft chime sounds when receiving new reminders for a more immersive experience.

 ### ☁️ Cute Mascot

 An adorable cloud companion with mood-based expressions that responds to your interactions.